-Library of Congress photograph tells many early automotive stories.
+Library of Congress photo tells many early automobile tales.

-Among the thousands of images in the Library of Congress’ online digital collection, many offer insights for understanding the early U.S. petroleum industry.
+Among the thousands of images in the Library of Congress (LOC) online digital collection, many offer insights for understanding the early U.S. petroleum industry.
 Details found in just one 1921 black-and-white photograph of a Washington, D.C., suburb captured an interesting scene of petroleum products’ infrastructure.

-Originally printed from an eight-inch by six-inch glass negative, the library’s digital image (reproduction number: LC-DIG-npcc-30003) features Takoma Park and its railroad station on the northeastern border of the District of Columbia and Maryland.
+Originally printed from an eight-inch by six-inch glass negative, the LOC’s digital image features Takoma Park, Maryland, and its railroad station on the northeastern border of the District of Columbia.

-“The little community was promoted as offering healthy living (it occupies land several hundred feet higher than the lowlands of downtown Washington), fresh air, and uncrowded living conditions,” she adds.
+“The little community was promoted as offering healthy living (it occupies land several hundred feet higher than the lowlands of downtown Washington), fresh air, and uncrowded living conditions,” she added.

-By 1893, the B&O station at Takoma Park offered commuter service to downtown D.C. for twenty cents.
-The station, which was destroyed by fire in 1961, can be seen in the background of the 1921 Library of Congress photo.
-On this side of the tracks, a Dome Gas Company filling station once serviced customers with “Better Quality – Same Price” gasoline selling for 23 cents a gallon.
+By 1893, the B&O station at Takoma Park offered commuter service to downtown D.C. for 20 cents.
+The RR station, which was destroyed by fire in 1961, can be seen in the background of the 1921 photo.
+On the nearer side of the tracks, Dome Gas Company’s filling station once serviced customers with “Better Quality – Same Price” gasoline selling for 23 cents a gallon.

 In the absence of underground storage tanks at the time, railroad tank cars like that of Hercules Petroleum Company pictured were often used as temporary storage.
 Hercules Petroleum of West Dallas, Texas, had a controversial association with Ajax Oil Company, including Hercules Petroleum stock sales being manipulated by sales agents of Farson, Son & Company.
 John Farson was indicted in 1924 and Hercules Petroleum went bankrupt not long afterward.